 For example, in a conference room, make sure participants have easy access to power outlets and wifi for the maximum amount of people who will be using the room.
 Make sure the desk is also big enough for the occupants, as nobody wants to stand in the corner during a big meeting.

 Perhaps you could place a few plants and art pieces to make the room more friendly, interesting and inviting.
 Last, having the right technology in place so that meetings can take place efficiently without time lost to tech setup is crucial.
-Focus on all-in-one, easy setup tech solutions, like the Meeting Owl and Zoom, to power your video conferencing meetings.
+Focus on all-in-one, easy setup tech solutions, like the Meeting Owl Pro and Zoom, to power your video conferencing meetings.

-Productivity, organization, success, and happiness all are influenced by environment.
+Productivity, organization, success, and happiness all are influenced by your environment.
 Your office is your center of work.
 Make it one that inspires you to innovate, challenge yourself, and work smarter.